 At some stage in your investing journey, you may experience a situation where your investment returns surpass your active income (non-investment income, job income).
 The first time this happens, you may feel excited as you imagine the possibilities.
 But you likely won't quit your job just in case it was a fluke.

 However, after several years of your investment returns surpassing your active income, you will develop a lot more courage to do something new.
-After all, the S&P 500 shows a positive return ~70% of the years, and the real estate market returns a positive amount an even higher percentage of the time.
+After all, the S&P 500 shows a positive return ~70% of the years, and the real estate market returns a positive amount an an even higher percentage of the time.

 Perhaps you might finally ask for that well-deserved sabbatical without fear of your year-end bonus getting slashed.
 Or maybe you'll have the guts to start severance negotiation talks so you can pursue a new career.